Blackburn: Local government

+The distribution of seats, as of May 2018, was 44 seats for Labour, 17 for the Conservatives and three for the Liberal Democrats.

-The council has been elected "by thirds" since 1996 (Note: One councillor from each of the three-member wards is elected in each of three years of four; candidates in 2-member wards are elected in two years of four.
-In the other years of the four-year cycle no elections are required) In its 2007 Comprehensive Performance Assessment (CPA), the Audit Commission described the council as "improving well" and gave it the highest "four star" overall performance rating.
+The council has been elected "by thirds" since 1996 (Note: One councillor from each of the three-member wards is elected in each of three years of four; candidates in two member wards are elected in two years of four.
+No elections are required in the other years of the four-year cycle.)

+History

+In its 2007 Comprehensive Performance Assessment (CPA), the Audit Commission described the council as "improving well" and gave it the highest four star overall performance rating.

 Although children's services, adult social care and GCSE results were praised, the commission highlighted "significant health problems" and increased "levels of repeat victims of domestic violence" as causes for concern.
 Despite generally good performance, overall user satisfaction levels with the council are below average and not improving.
 The borough has Beacon Council status and shares its best practice in education policy with other councils as part of the scheme.